matvign/batchrenamer/docs/documentation.md

 * supports recursion (not that it should be used)

-# 1.3 File renaming filters
+# 1.3 File renaming arguments
-## 1.3.1 Filters and order
+## 1.3.1 Argument order
-Filters have a order that they are applied in.
+Arguments have an order that they are applied.
 The general idea is that characters are removed/replaced before adding characters.

-Filters are run in the following order:
+Arguments are run in the following order:
 1. regex
 2. slice
 3. shave